-Expert collectors, Herb and Martha Schingoethe believed their collection of Native American culture should be made available to the public for educational purposes free of charge.
-As a result, in 1990 the Schingoethe Center for Native American Cultures (now the Schingoethe Center of Aurora University) opened to the public.
+Expert collectors Herb and Martha Schingoethe believed their collection of Native American culture should be made available to the public for educational purposes free of charge.
+As a result, the Schingoethe Center for Native American Cultures (now the Schingoethe Center of Aurora University) opened to the public in 1990.
 The Schingoethes donated their collection of over 6,000 items of Native American art, artifacts, and related materials.

-Today, the Schingoethe Center of Native American Cultures depends almost entirely on the generosity of donors to grow its collection.
+Today, the Schingoethe Center depends almost entirely on the generosity of donors to grow its collection.

 We accept Native American artifacts and both native and non-native artworks.
 By donating art and artifacts to the museum you:

 - Support the preservation of Native American cultures

 - Sustain our educational mission

-- Help the museum relay history through that artifact in our exhibits
+- Help the museum relay history through the artifacts in our exhibits

 - Ensure that the items will be cared for to benefit present and future generations

 As a donor, you may be able to take a tax deduction for all or a portion of the fair market value of your gift.
 The museum does not provide appraisals for any items.
 However, the museum will provide information on how to find an appropriate appraiser.

 If you have a work of art or an artifact that belongs in a vault instead of an attic and are interested in making a donation to the museum please contact: